This guide has been updated for Fellowship’s Season 3.

 Our timing for when we want to Leap Smash changes with the use of Schism, since we will want to use it just before we use our Schism-enhanced ability.
 We generally want our Schism proc when our Leap Smash is available.
 If Leap Smash won’t be up soon after you hit your Schism proc, it’s best to use the Schism-enhanced ability without Leap Smash.

-If the encounter is going to end before your Leap Smash comes off cool-down, it’s a good idea to spam fish for the enhanced ability that would work best for the subsequent encounter.
+If the encounter is going to end before your Leap Smash comes off cool-down, it’s a good idea to spam fish for the enhanced ability that would work best for the next encounter.

 - For larger groups of trash mobs, spam Skull Crusher to get that Schism-enhanced Hammer Storm ability.